 (2) The effects of actions in the pile due to transverse forces should be taken into account in combination with those due to axial forces and applied moments.
 They may be determined by superimposing the results of separate calculations in which the soil in contact with separate portions of the pile length is assumed to be resisting different actions.
 Alternatively, the axial force, bending moments and transverse forces may be considered as resisted by soil over the same length of pile, provided that the soil is capable of resisting their combined effects.

-(3) The structural design of an individual pile should be verified in accordance with EN 1993-1-1:2022, 7.
+(3) The structural design of an individual pile should be verified in accordance with EN 1993-1-1:2022, Clause 7.

 (4) For axial forces acting at the head of the pile, the distribution of stress may be conservatively taken as constant over the length of the pile for the determination of the effects of actions, except in the case of negative skin friction.